deland1770/andreacapasso.github.io/research.md

 <img src="images/memristors.png">

 <p>
 We work on neuromorphic hardware that combines 2D materials (i.e., transition metal dichalcogenides, hexagonal boron nitride) with memristive elements to emulate synaptic plasticity and circuit-level dynamics.
-Our ongoing efforts involve exploring different architectures (lateral, vertical, and heterostructures) to finely tune the performance metrics of the devices and to achieve reproducible technology with low device-to-device variability.
+Our ongoing efforts involve exploring different architectures (lateral, vertical, and heterostructures) and different 2D material production techniques (CVD, electrochemical exfoliation) to finely tune the performance metrics of the devices and to achieve reproducible technology with low device-to-device variability.
 </p>

 <p>